ApocalypseCore Manifesto – Part 1

 Apocalyptic Expressionism is a continuation of unanswered questions.

 The viscerality of materials and nature of processes combine feelings of disillusionment, fear, grief, and hope for survival.
-An aesthetical flavour the market can not tolerate for too long, for it begins to question the power off of which it feeds.
+An aesthetic flavour the market can not tolerate for too long, for it begins to question the power off of which it feeds.

 Somewhere along the way it has been decided that the investigations into human suffering, trauma, and the psychology of the human condition under the hands of capitalism, patriarchy, and white supremacy was a conversation better left for the outskirts.
 A conversation better left for another day.